jyuenger/piperaceaekeycaplegends/README.md

 DCS Notes:

-Alphas are 100% width, Regular weight.
+• Alphas are 100% width, Regular weight.

-Text mods are 85% width, -75% spacing, Medium weight.
+• Text mods are 85% width, -75% spacing, Medium weight.

-Capital Q is an alt glyph with a straight tail.
+• Capital Q is an alt glyph with a straight tail.

-Lowercase a and g, and £ are custom and hand drawn, to better match the Gorton Modified font used in Signature Plastics's molds.
+• Lowercase a and g, and £ are custom and hand drawn, to better match the Gorton Modified font used in Signature Plastics's molds.

-In all instances, 3 is taken from the Open Gorton font and stretched to the same proportions as the Gorton Perfected 3 digit.
+• In all instances, 3 is taken from the Open Gorton font and stretched to the same proportions as the Gorton Perfected 3 digit.

 SA Notes:

-Alphas are 100% width, Regular weight.
+• Alphas are 100% width, Regular weight.

-Text mods are 90% width, Medium weight.
+• Text mods are 90% width, Medium weight.

-Capital Q is an alt glyph with a straight tail.
+• Capital Q is an alt glyph with a straight tail.

-In all instances, 3 is taken from the Open Gorton font and stretched to the same proportions as the Gorton Perfected 3 digit.
+• In all instances, 3 is taken from the Open Gorton font and stretched to the same proportions as the Gorton Perfected 3 digit.

 GMK Cyl Notes:

-I've modified the default Open Cherry kerning by hand on a key by key basis to try to avoid weird gaps like "Shif t".
+•I've modified the default Open Cherry kerning by hand on a key by key basis to try to avoid weird gaps like "Shif t".